BGD-1DAY00/Alert-User/README.md

 # Job-Assignment

 Instructions for how to run program:
-  - I attempted to build a bot that you communicate with the user, however I was unsuccesfull
+  - I attempted to build a bot that would communicate with the user, however I was unsuccesfull
-  - when you open the page you will receive an alert asking for you first name and last name, it run a cross refernce with the json data, if found you will recieve this message with that users data;
+  - when you open the page you will receive an alert asking for you first name and last name, it run a cross refernce with the json data, if found you will recieve this message with that users data, and greeting that cooreesponds to the time of day;
            "Good morning Ethan, and welcome to Hotel California!
 Room 304 is now ready you.
 Enjoy your stay, and let us know if you need anything."
    - If not found the user will recive the alert: alert(`Sorry, we don't seem to have your reservation, have you entered your information correctly?
 Please refresh the page and try again!`);